How to Get More Google Reviews: 15 Practical Strategies

 Strategy 15: Follow Up on Verbal Praise

 Customers compliment your business in person all the time.
 Most of that praise never makes it online.
-Train your team to convert verbal compliments into written reviews with a simple response: "That's so kind of you to say — would you mind sharing that on Google?
-It would really help other people find us."
-This is the highest-conversion ask because the customer has already expressed satisfaction.
-All you are doing is giving them a channel to express it publicly.
+Train your team to turn verbal compliments into a simple, optional review request: "That's kind of you to say — if you are comfortable sharing that feedback on Google, it helps other people find us."
+The key is to make it easy without pressure.
 Have your review link ready to text or email them on the spot.

 What Google Does and Does Not Allow